tamari92/kf2-tournament/rules.md

 ```

 #### 3.3.1 - Map Bans
 For the **Playoffs** phase of the tournament, a smaller sub pool of maps (taken from the larger pool in [3.3](#33---map-pool)) will be assigned to each round.
 At the beginning of each round, team captains take turns **banning** maps from the sub pool that they do not wish to play until a final choice is determined.
+The bans are overseen by either one of the **Tournament Directors** or an **Assistant Director** to establish legitimacy.

-The order of bans depends on the round in question (see below).
+At the beginning of each round, teams participating in a given matchup will be contacted via a Discord Thread where they will be required to cast their bans.
+The order that bans are made depends on the round in question (see below).
 Furthermore, the number of maps to ban also depends on the round.

+ There is a grace period of **8 hours** between bans cast.
+Once one team makes their ban, the other must make their choice within that timeframe to avoid penalties.

+#### 3.3.1a - Penalties
+There are various penalties in place on Map Bans, as follows:
+- If the first team to ban is unavailable or does not respond to the call, **the second team shall choose the map(s) to play**
+- If the first ban is made, but the second team does not make their ban within the grace period, **the first team shall choose the map(s) to play**
+- If both teams fail to make their bans or respond to the call, **the Tournament Directors shall choose the map(s) to play**

+#### 3.3.1b - Equality
 To establish an equally competitive setting, **all teams playing in a given round will be given the same subpool of maps.**

 #### 3.3.1a - Quarterfinals